citrusframework/citrus-simulator/README.md

 Quick start
 ---------

-* Unpack project
+* Unpack project (git clone https://github.com/christophd/citrus-simulator.git)
-* Build all sources from Maven (mvn clean install)
+* Build all sources with Maven (mvn clean install)
-* See package com.consol.citrus.simulator.scenario for sample test builder classes
+* See sample modules for individual simulator example code
-* Run Spring Boot application from Maven (mvn spring-boot:run)
+* Navigate to simulator sample and run Spring Boot application with Maven (mvn spring-boot:run)
-* Execute Citrus client tests and see simulator respond to that
+* Execute Citrus client tests and see simulator respond to that (mvn integration-test)

 Resources
 ---------